 Noticing a need for balance between academic excellence, relatability with the student body, creative exploration and analysis of the arts and community empowerment she founded Young People of Color Incorporated in 2012.

-A few years later she would found Loc Love Lives Here- an online platform dedicated to uplifting people of color with locs and providing insight and analysis of pop culture through a queer Black feminist lens.
+A year later she would found Loc Love Lives Here- an online platform dedicated to uplifting people of color with locs and providing insight and analysis of pop culture through a queer Black feminist lens.

 After a heartbreaking exit from her favorite group of students in 2015 due to the trappings of the non profit industrial complex, Tajh began submitting articles to esteemed publications and was delighted to find a home at HuffPost, Blavity, Bust Magazine and For Harriet, even landing an interview on BBC Radio.